metadata101/iso19139.ca.HNAP/docs/editor/create/index.md

         The contribute menu requires editor permission, talk to your administrator if you require increased access.

-2. Locate record to delete, and use the `Delete`{.interpreted-text role="guilabel"} button in the record actions.
+2. Locate record to delete, and use the *Delete* button in the record actions.

     ![](img/record_delete.png)
     *Record delete*